VivekAdra31/generative-story-writing-assistant/README.md

 The application currently uses GPT-3.5 Turbo for text generation and DALL-E 2 for Image Generation.

+Users will need their own OpenAI API Key and have to set that as an environment variable to run the application.

 ## How to Run Frontend:
 ```
   cd frontend